WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 solution is to use full nodes and to use hash pointers from a new version of a credential to the old version.
-This will assure that a node can quickly check if a new version of a credential is available in and then serve the new version, or the entire history of the claim.
+This will assure that a node can quickly check if a new version of a credential is available and then serve the new version, or the entire history of the claim.

 ![Versioning Verifiable Credentials](media/storage-network/versioning.png)